 Oxford Research Encyclopedia of American History

 A scholarly encyclopedia of potentially great use in the early stages of your research project.
-Each article has a discussion of the literature, including primary sources.
-A great starting point for finding more sources; arranged into subject areas including Urban History.
-A few examples of potentially helpful articles are:
+Each article has a discussion of the literature, including primary sources -- often a great starting point for finding more sources.
+One or two examples of several potentially relevant articles are:

 "The Asian American Movement" by Daryl Joji Maeda